 The majority of breast augmentation patients can return to a desk job within 5-7 days.
 Those with jobs that require physical activity will need to wait longer or request modified job duties until cleared for full activity.
 Patients taking prescription pain medication should not drive.
 Tylenol can be used as an alternative if driving is necessary during recovery.

 Women who receive breast implants are encouraged to massage regularly for as long as they have them.
 This will help keep them soft and supple, but may also help reduced the chance of developing capsular contracture.
 Routine self-examinations and mammograms are also strongly recommended.
 Breast implants are not a lifetime device, and will need to be exchanged at some point.
 For those with silicone implants, the FDA recommends imaging 3 years after your breast implant surgery, and then every 2 years after that to monitor silent rupture.

 How Long Do Results Last?

 The technique used can impact the longevity of the result, along with pregnancy, breast feeding, weight fluctuation and aging.
 Additionally, breast implants are not lifelong devices recommended that you Breast implants are not lifetime devices.
 The longer you have breast implants, the more likely it is that complications will occur and you will need to have them replaced.
 Regular check-ups and imaging are suggested to monitor the integrity of breast implants.

-There are many other facets of recovery from breast augmentation that can be discussed with Dr. Cruise during your consultation.
+There are many other facets of recovery from breast augmentation that can be discussed with Joseph T Cruise, MD during your consultation.
 To start on your breast augmentation journey, contact our office today!